Nilpotent coadjoint orbits in small characteristic: Abstract

 \section{Abstract}

-We show that the number of nilpotent orbits in the dual of an exceptional Lie algebra is finite in bad characteristic.
-We determine the closure relations on the set of nilpotent orbits in the dual of classical and exceptional Lie algebras.
-Moreover for classical groups, we give an explicit description of the nilpotent pieces (which are unions of nilpotent orbits) in the dual defined in \cite{L4,X4}, in particular the definition of nilpotent pieces in \cite{L4,X4} coincides with the definition given by closure relations on nilpotent orbits.
+We show that the numbers of nilpotent coadjoint orbits in the dual of exceptional Lie algebra $G_2$ in characteristic $3$ and in the dual of exceptional Lie algebra $F_4$ in characteristic $2$ are finite.
+We determine the closure relation among nilpotent coadjoint orbits in the dual of Lie algebras of type $B,C,F_4$ in characteristic $2$ and in the dual of Lie algebra of type $G_2$ in characteristic $3$.
+In each case we give an explicit description of the nilpotent pieces in the dual defined in \cite{CP}, which are in general unions of nilpotent coadjoint orbits, coincide with the earlier case-by-case definition in \cite{L4,X4} in the case of classical groups and have nice properties independent of the characteristic of the base field.
+This completes the classification of nilpotent coadjoint orbits in the dual of Lie algebras of reductive algebraic groups and the determination of closure relation among such orbits in all characteristic.